 - Be aware Project lacks many common-sense business rules.
 Since I mentioned computational shortcomings, it's only fair that I bring these up.
 First, there are the inevitable bugs.
 Although I had specified a half-time resource in one early version of MS Project, the resource budget reflected the full time.
 In the 2016 version, I found that the order in which data is entered can affect how task work is split.
 Of course, this also has consequences for the budget if the resources are paid different rates.
 Changing a project start date will not adjust project constraint dates (better: always use As Soon As Possible).
 And while documenting a 4x10 work schedule is possible, Project uses the calendar set up (Options>Schedule>Calendar options) when computing dates (the 4x10 schedule is just documentation).
 This latter rule makes it critical to set up calendar decisions before task entry.
 Failure to do so means you will have to start all over again as changes do not trigger the needed re-computations.

-Related Topics: For more information about project setup and plan formatting, you may want to read General Overall Project Schedule Setup and Creating a New Microsoft Project Schedule or Microsoft Project Tips and Tricks 2017.
+Related Topics: For more information about Microsoft Project schedules, you may want to read General Overall Project Schedule Setup and Creating a New Microsoft Project Schedule or Microsoft Project Tips and Tricks 2017.
 For more tips not specific to scheduling tools, you may want to read 5 Tips to Avoid Common Scheduling Issues.

 Subscribe for Our Project Management Resources, Best Practices, and Tips